RoboJackets/business-process-manual/corporate/finance/georgia-tech-payments.rst

 .. vale Google.Parens = NO

-Excess payments from :abbr:`SGA (Student Government Association)`, custodial, or :abbr:`GTSF (Georgia Tech Student Foundation)` accounts should be returned to the `Student Organization Finance Office <https://sofo.gatech.edu>`_ for processing.
+Excess payments from :abbr:`SGA (Student Government Association)` or custodial accounts should be returned to the `Student Organization Finance Office <https://sofo.gatech.edu>`_ for processing.

 .. vale Google.Parens = YES